preface202309/preface20230928/Readme.md

 This is a temporary replication package anonymized for the double-blind review process.
 This replication package can be used to fully replicate the results of our manuscript _Predicting Failures of Autoscaling Distributed Applications_.
 After the review process is concluded, this replication package will be available on Zenodo.

+This replication package includes all the data, tools and instruction on how to run, interpret and obtain the results presented in our work.

 ## Introduction